17 Aug Depression, Anxiety and Suicidal Thoughts Due to Acute or Chronic Stress- What to Do

 4. Is there a way of preventing suicidal thoughts when people are depressed, or very stressed?

 It is hard to be aware of the Light when we are at the bottom of a deep, dark and seemingly endless hole.
-However, I have found that a person – no matter how hopeless in a given moment- can indeed be aware that the sun is rising once again if they allow a bit of support from others and ask for help…. from family, friends, counselors, clergy, mental health workers, clinical social workers, therapists, physicians, psychologists or psychiatrists.
-There IS help available and you will not feel this way forever.
+However, I have found that a person- no matter how hopeless in a given moment- can indeed be aware that the sun is rising once again if they allow a bit of support from others and ask for help…. from family, friends, counselors, clergy, mental health workers, clinical social workers, therapists, physicians, psychologists or psychiatrists.
+There IS help available and you do not have to feel this way forever.
 You are not abandoned as long as you do not abandon your self.
-You are Loved and Lovable at every moment.

 Loads of Light to all who are reading this-